codemodsquad/astx/README.md

 This works even with block statements.
 For example, `function foo() { $_before; throw new Error('test'); $_after; }` will match `function foo()` that contains a `throw new Error('test')`, and the statements before and after that throw statement will get captured in `$_before` and `$_after`, respectively.

+## String Matching

+A string that's just a placeholder like `'$foo'` will match any string and capture its contents into `match.stringCaptures.$foo`.
+The same escaping rules apply as for identifiers.
+This also works for template literals like `` `$foo` `` and tagged template literals like `` doSomething`$foo` ``.

+This can be helpful for working with import statements.
+For example, see [Converting require statements to imports](#converting-require-statements-to-imports).

 ### Support Table